We’re used to acronyms at La Trobe, consider LTU, SHE, ASSC, etc, etc, however AFOL is a new one. That stands for Adult Fans of Lego.

 Alumnus Dale Harris laughs his AFOL status was a secret, but thanks to his phenomenal models of Bendigo icons, the word is out.

 The Bendigo designer has been re-interpreting the city’s landmarks in Lego.
-His work is now on show in the Living Arts Space as part of the group exhibition, Wonderland.
-There’s the Old Fire Station in View Street, the Alexandra Fountain and the Shamrock Hotel.
+He’s built models of the Old Fire Station in View Street, the Alexandra Fountain and the Shamrock Hotel.
 The latter took Dale eight months and around 15,000 bricks to build.

 “You’ve got to wait for the bricks to arrive a bit at a time and they come from all over the world,” he says on the logistics of sourcing Lego to match the heritage colours and details.
 Not to mention the inside of the buildings.